 I’ve lived here for 30 years and I rarely have trouble parking.
 But realize you might need to walk a block or two.

-Meters are the easy.
+Meters are easy to use.
 There are over 300 of them in the business district around the square.
 If you drive a bit around the blocks near the square you’ll almost certainly find an open metered space.

-There is also a parking garage, located at 74 East Racehorse Alley, just behind the Gettysburg Hotel between Carlisle Street and North Stratton Street.
-You can park all day there and not worry about the two-hour limit.
+There is a parking garage, located at 74 East Racehorse Alley, just behind the Gettysburg Hotel between Carlisle Street and North Stratton Street where you can park all day and not worry about the three-hour limit.